- Our History

 The ultimate outcome is real, impactful, positive change in Canada for Autistic individuals and their families.

-CASDA is a coalition of organizations and individuals developing a comprehensive National Autism Strategy.
-It is committed to ensuring the implementation of a comprehensive National Autism Strategy that addresses critical gaps in funding and policies, which are preventing individuals with autism and their families from exercising their equal rights as Canadians.
+CASDA is committed to ensuring the creation and implementation of a comprehensive National Autism Strategy that addresses critical gaps in funding and policies, which are preventing Autistic individuals and their families from exercising their equal rights as Canadians.

 The Canadian Autism Spectrum Disorder Alliance (CASDA) was formed July 2007, shortly after the Senate Committee Report “Pay Now or Pay Later: Autism Families in Crisis”.
 During this time, the federal government sent a clear message to the autism community: We need to work together with a unified voice.
 The autism community responded by forming CASDA.
 The founding members of CASDA all believed that there was more the federal government could do for autism.
 Together, we could make this change happen.
 We agreed that this country needed a National Autism Strategy.Read More

 The National Autism Strategy, which is aimed at improving outcomes for autistic Canadians and their families, will enhance these contributions to Canada’s economic and social strength.
 We always welcome new members as we support the government in implementing the National Autism Strategy.

 Have a question about CASDA’s stance on an issue?
 Click here to view all the FAQs that CASDA has published over the years.

 What CASDA wants to see in a National Autism Strategy?

 The Goal: An Impactful, Measurable, Sustainable National Autism Strategy